fwcd/ProjectLighthouse/README.md

 ## UI Architecture
 The application implements a variant of the well-known MVC pattern.
 The responsibilities are as follows:

+### Inputs
+* accepts raw input events and sends them to a responder

 ### Responders
 * handle user input